 - Until the early 19th century, Switzerland was the most industrialized country in Europe.

-- Famous for its neutrality, Switzerland once was equally known for providing mercenaries to fight in foreign armies.
-(The practice was ended by the constitution of 1874, with the exception of the Vatican's Swiss papal guard, dating from 1505.)
+- Now famous for its neutrality, Switzerland was once equally known for providing mercenaries to fight in foreign armies.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.